 What’s the update all about?

 Google’s latest update enables users to book a cab from a host of cab-hailing services.
 It includes companies ranging from Uber, Lyft, Ola, Grab to GO-JEK among others.
 It can be used by simply asking the Google Assistant to do so.
-All users need to do us say– “Hey Google, get me a taxi to…” or “Hey Google, book a ride to…”.
+To avail this feature, users simply need to use phrases like “Hey Google, get me a taxi to…”, or “Hey Google, book a ride to…”.
 Google Assistant will then show the users a list of popular cab services along with an estimated price and waiting time.

 Till now, if you have used Google Assistant to book a book, it would move you over to the Google Maps for this info.
 To check even the price estimates for the services.
 With this feature, basically, the same info surfaces on the Assistant window.

 Alternatively, users can also ask the virtual assistant to request a cab from a particular service simply by saying– “Hey Google, get me an Uber ride to”.
 While users will be able to request a cab using the Google Assistant they will still have to grab their smart phones.
 By tapping on their preferred cab service they can confirm their booking.

 Availability of the Feature

 The feature is available for Google Assistant on all smart phones.
 Including Android smart phones, iPhones, Google Home smart speakers and other third-party speakers that support Google Assistant.
 When it comes to availability, this feature will first be available in a few selected countries and will then roll out globally, according to Google.
 It says the new ride requests will be available “first in English and any country where one of our supported ride service partners operate.
 We plan to expand to more languages in the coming months.”